 "What I love most about teaching are those moments when students say 'I never thought about it this way,' or when I walk into a classroom and students are already talking in Spanish or discussing the readings without me.
 I love watching young people learn and grow, taking ownership of the learning process."

-Learning Spanish puts you on the inside track to nearly all careers, as bilinguialism and cultural competency are highly-prized skills in today's global economy.
+Learning Spanish puts you on the inside track to nearly all careers, as bilingualism and cultural competency are highly-prized skills in today's global economy.
 With language skills plus international experiences, you'll prepare for a fast start and long-term career success.

 Recent Employers & Industry Connections